 While it might seem straightforward, the executor’s duty often comes bundled with challenges.
 In scenarios where the decedent’s debts outweigh the assets, the executor might face problems regarding the fair allocation of property.
 Moreover, disputes among heirs could potentially lead to lawsuits, again intensifying the task for the executor.

 Facing these formidable challenges and executing the required responsibilities demands a diligent, informed, and patient executor.
-This may include acquiring necessary legal guidance to navigate the complexities of affidavits, asset management, and conflict resolution.
+This may include acquiring the necessary legal guidance to navigate the complexities of affidavits, asset management, and conflict resolution.
 Nonetheless, the person fulfilling the executor’s role is instrumental in ensuring the proper settlement of small affidavit estates — a vital part of estate management.

 Cost Factors in Small Affidavit Estate